felixongom/diteorm/README.md

 ```

 ##### - attach()
-It takes in three parameters; table name, optional where clause and selected field
+It takes in three parameters; table name, optional where clause and selected feilds.
-It will add all the results from the second second whose id is in the first table.
+It will add all the results from the second whose id is in the first table.
 E.g.
 It retrieve the post or posts with person who posted it.
 Works in a one to one relationship.
 ```php
 $user = Post::find()
         ->attach(User::class)
         ->get();
 //Returns posts together with the user wo posted it.
 $user = Post::find()
         ->attach(User::class)
         ->attach(Department::class)